nicocardiel/boundfit/docs/using_the_program.rst

            4  -30860.875       6284.6338      -278.68597
            5   89384.563      -6722.4756      -340.19922

 First, an integer number indicates the number of knots employed during the boundary fit.
 After that number the file contains the *(x,y)* coordinates of all the knots, from 1 to :math:`N_{knots}`.
 And finally the *s_3(k)*, *s_2(k)*, *s_1(k)* coefficients from :math:`k=1,...,N_{knots}-1` (note the order!).

 Running the program within shell scripts
 -----------------------------------------

-A way to run the **BoundFit** with more flexibility is to execute the program with the help of a shell script.
+A way to run the **boundfit** with more flexibility is to execute the program with the help of a shell script.
 For example, the script :download:`boundfit_pol.tcsh<scripts/boundfit_pol.tcsh>` allows the users to fit a simple polynomial to a given data file with a single command line like

 ::

   $ ./boundfit_pol.tcsh example.dat 5 1000 2 0 0 1 1000 lastfit.dat

 The comment lines in this script explain which values are expected in the command line and in which order.

 For the above script to work properly, the script file must have execute permission for the user.
 This can be set just by typing

 ::

   $ chmod u+x boundfit_pol.tcsh

 Note that the script takes the different parameters from the command line and passes them to the program at execution time.
 The order in which the parameters are written cannot be changed (unless the script file is modified).

 The above is just a sample script.
-Obviously the user can employ any scripting language to wrap **BoundFit** in order to satisfy her/his own needs.
+Obviously the user can employ any scripting language to wrap **boundfit** in order to satisfy her/his own needs.

 When a program is run from a script, the expected program's input does not appear on the screen while the script is being executed.
-For that reason an option has been introduced into **BoundFit** to avoid this problem.
+For that reason an option has been introduced into **boundfit** to avoid this problem.
 The program checks wether a hidden file called *.running_BoundFit* exists in the current directory.
 If this is the case, all the input information is sent again back to the screen.
 Note that this hidden file is created (and removed) at the beginning (end) of the previous sample script.

 .. _Cardiel2009: http://cdsads.u-strasbg.fr/abs/2009MNRAS.396..680C